Winchester Cathedral: Choir

 The cathedral has several choirs.
-Its main choir is internationally recognised and currently consists of 22 boy choristers between the ages of 8 and 13, in addition to 12 adult male tenors, known as Lay Clerks.
+Its main choir is internationally recognised and currently consists of 22 boy choristers between the ages of 8 and 13, in addition to 12 adults, known as Lay Clerks.
 This choir sings six services per week during term time, and all the boys are educated at The Pilgrim School, located in the Cathedral Close.

-The Cathedral Girls' Choir was founded in 1999 and is made up of 20 girls between the ages of 12 to 17, who are educated across Hampshire.
+The Cathedral Girls' Choir was founded in 1999 and is made up of 20 girls between the ages of 12 and 17, who are educated across Hampshire.
 The girls' choir sing a weekly Sunday service with the Lay Clerks during term time and unite with the boys for the major festivals of Christmas and Easter.

 The Cathedral Chamber Choir is formed of 30 professional adult singers from across Hampshire, and provide choral music for school holidays when the boy and girl choirs are on break, except for Easter and Christmas.
 The choir regularly performs at concerts.

 Additionally, there is a volunteer choir formed of members of the congregation, known as the Cathedral Nave Choir, formed of 40 adults.
 The Nave Choir sing one service per month.
 There are also two further youth choirs, one called the Junior Choir, and the other called the Youth Choir.
 The Junior Choir is a mixed choir of boys and girls between the ages of 7 and 13.
 There is no audition process for the Junior Choir, unlike all the other choirs.
 The Youth Choir is similar to the Junior Choir, but is for boys and girls over the age of 14, and requires an audition process.